samgehret/citi_hikes/README.md

 * Implement an authentication strategy.

 ### Technologies Used
 * For maps, Mapbox is used.
-Some of the Mapbox code is adapter from various tutorials.
+Some of the Mapbox code is adapted from various tutorials.
 * Hiking data is returned using the  [Hiking Project Data API](https://www.hikingproject.com/data)
 * This app uses the MEHN stack.
 MongoDB, Express, HandleBars, and Node.js.
 * For authentication, Passport and BCyrpt are used.